Strome Wood Forest Notices

 Just down the road is Strome Wood: a hidden natural gem with more gorgeous views over Strome Castle, Loch Carron and even to Skye.
 It's a charming community woodland with pleasant trails and quiet picnic tables.
 Sixteen species of fern grow in the damp environment and summer wildflowers bloom on the sheltered slopes.
 You could see coastal birds here as well as woodland birds, and seals often sun themselves on rocks below the wood.

-Strome Wood is managed for the benefit of visitors and local people by a partnership between Forest Enterprise and the Fernaig Community Trust.
+Strome Wood is managed for the benefit of visitors and local people by a partnership between Forestry and Land Scotland and the Fernaig Community Trust.

 Twist through mature Norway spruce and regenerating native birch and hazel for spectacular views over Loch Carron and the mountains beyond.